artbrock/holochain_docs/DNA-Reference.md

-# Application DNA file
+# Application DNA

+Application DNA consists of the DNA file at the core in which a number of application properties, plus application code and entry types are specified.

 Every Holochain app has a DNA file at its core.

-These are the fields that are available in the DNA:
+These are the fields to be specified in the DNA file are as follows:

+TODO: flesh out the descriptions of the fields.

 ## Version
 An integer value describing the version of this DNA file